vedph/gve-doc/model/diplomatic.md

 - `r_hints`: this feature is used to link the operation to any number of hints.
 The value is a space-delimited list of hint IDs, in the order they should be rendered for that operation.
 - `r_hint-vars`: this has no effect on text; it is just a rendition feature used to define a set of variables to be used by hints placeholders.
 Each variable has format `name=value`, and is separated with space.
 For instance, `color=red bold=1` to pass variables `color`=`red` and `bold`=`1` to the hints being rendered for the operation being processed.

-The following text rendition features are applicable only to _added text_ (=text nodes added by insert/replace operations):
+The following text rendition features are applicable only to **added text** (=text nodes added by insert/replace operations):

 - `r_t-position`: the relative position of added text.
 - `r_t-offset-x`: the X offset for the added text, relative to the computed `r_t-position`.
 - `r_t-offset-y`: the Y offset for the added text, relative to the computed `r_t-position`.
 - `r_t-solid`: a boolean value (`1` or `0`), telling whether the added text behaves as "solid" (thus triggering elements spreading when added in a place where there is not enough room for it) or not (which is the default).
 - `r_t-displaced-span`: a span of base text with format `IDxN` where `ID`=node ID and `N`=count of chars to include, to be used as the RBR instead of the default RBR.
-This works exactly like a displaced hint, but is applied to added text.

 > All these features can be combined.
 Also, in backend all rendition features have their lifespan limited to the version generated by their operation.
 This avoids accumulating them in the output context, ensuring that they are valid only for the immediate output of the operation containing them.

+The following rendition features are applied to **hints** only to override its corresponding property:

+- `r_h-position`: override hint's `position` property.
+- `r_h-offset-x`: override hint's `offsetX` property.
+- `r_h-offset-y`: override hint's `offsetY` property.
+- `r_h-scale-x`: override hint's `scaleX` property.
+- `r_h-scale-y`: override hint's `scaleY` property.
+- `r_h-rotation`: override hint's `rotation` property.
+- `r_h-solid`: override hint's `solid` property.
+- `r_h-displaced-span`: override hint's `desplacedRefSpan` property (for displaced hints).

+>By default, the hint rendition features apply to ALL the hints in the operation (those listed by the `r_hints` rendition feature), unless the property value starts with `@` followed by a space delimited list of hint IDs, ended by `:`; in this case, it applies ONLY to those hints matching the list.
+For instance, `r_h-position`=`e` applies to ALL hints overriding their `position` property to `e`; while `@alpha beta:e` applies ONLY to hints with IDs `alpha` and `beta`, overriding their `position` property to `e`.

 Additionally, another layer of abstraction can make operation metadata even more efficient.
-Side by side with those abstract, yet still lower-level rendition features, which directly specify position, color, font size, and the like, the symbolic approach also allows for the definition of higher-level features, acting as a shortcut towards multiple lower-level counterparts.
+Side by side with those abstract, yet still lower-level rendition features, which directly specify position, color, font size, and the like, the symbolic approach also allows for the definition of **higher-level features**, acting as a shortcut towards multiple lower-level counterparts.

 For instance, consider a real-world example like the numbers later added to some epigrams, to define a collection by specifying their relative order in it.
 Now, in many cases, this number was made in the context of a single session by a single hand, and thus it typically features a similar appearance and position.